Heneark/MEG/meta/how_to-GitHub.md

 Whenever you edit/add a file, wherever you do it (on your professional machine, on your personal one, online on GitHub, ...), when you're done don't forget to

-	git commit -m "Tell about what you did." git push origin master
+	git commit -am "Tell about what you did." git push origin master

 Did you forget whether you were productive today? `git status` will remind you!